fransilvion/ESC_RNA_seq/pathway_enrichment_analysis/pathway_analysis_report.md

     ## [3] "WNT LIGAND BIOGENESIS AND TRAFFICKING"
     ## [4] "ELASTIC FIBRE FORMATION"

 For Reactome we don't see consistency.
 GSE98411 didn't show any enrichment at all, however GSE75748 showed 87 enriched terms, and only 4 of them are common with GSE109658.
 But even these pathways are not specific at all.
-Collagen chain trimerization, extracellular matrix organization and elastic fibre formation might be relevant for every cell that is cultivated and treated with some component.
+Collagen chain trimerization, extracellular matrix organization and elastic fibre formation might be relevant for every cell that is cultivated and treated with some component (see below).
 Thus, only Wnt ligand biogenesis and trafficking looks appropriate and conistent with the literature.

 ### Wiki